Laws of Karma Vs. Laws of Newton. Are we all governed by the Laws of Karma?

 कर्मण: सुकृतस्याहु: सात्विकं निर्मलं फलम् |

-The result of a right action is pure and emerges from the state of Sattva.
-The action done out of a state Rajas or passion results into misery.
+The result of the right action is pure and emerges from the state of Satva.
+The action is done out of a state Rajas or passion results in misery.
 And the action done in a state of Tamas or ignorance brings unhappiness.

-For every force of Tamas there is an equal and opposite force of Rajas.
-The force of Sattva creates a balance.
+For every force of Tamas, there is an equal and opposite force of Rajas.
+The force of the Satva creates a balance.
 In Tamas there is Karma and in Rajas also there is Karma.
-Because there is a doer in Tamas and and there is a doer in Rajas.
-But in Sattva there is nothing called the Karma.
-Because in Sattva the doer disappears in his doing.
+Because there is a doer in Tamas and Rajas.
+But in Satva, there is nothing called the Karma.
+Because in Satva the doer disappears in his doing.
 When the doer (Karta) disappears in his doing (Kratya) there is nothing called doing or Karma but only pure being.
-So, in Sattva there is only a free will.
+So in Satva, there is only free will.
 And the doing of this pure being is called a play (Leela).
-In Sattva we become part of the happening.
-This is the Third Law of Karma.
-And this law is available and accessible to all human beings in the universe.
+So in Satva, we become part of the happening.
+This is the third Law of Karma.
+This law is available and accessible to all human beings in the universe.

 Post a Comment